jonilaakso/vault/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my Vault of knowledge
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This vault is my "second brain", a collection of notes that I have gathered about various topics.